 Want better integration between different versions?
 We now support using drivers from other versions.
 When creating this structured allocation rule, choose an account calculated using the LOOKUP function.

 If you have limited expertise in programming, don’t fret!
-Visual programming allows users of all levels to design an advanced formula script via drag and drop.
+Visual Formulas allows you to write Advanced Formula rules by simply dragging and dropping

 You can now combine data using up to three composite join keys.